About Us

 Functions

-The functions of the Ministry are as follows:
+The core functions of the Ministry are as follows:

 • Undertake development planning in consultation with the National Development Planning Commission (NDPC)

-• To coordinate the activities and programmes of the National and Regional Houses of Chiefs and religious bodies towards the development of Chieftaincy and Religious Sectors.
+• Co-ordinate the activities and programmes of the Houses of Chiefs, Traditional councils and Religious bodies towards the development of the Sector,

-• To undertake the progressive study, interpretation and codification of customary law with the view to evolving in appropriate cases, a unified system of rules of customary law and compilation of lines of succession applicable to each stool and skin.
+• Undertake the progressive study, interpretation, and codification of customary law with the view to evolving in appropriate cases, a unified system of rules of customary law and compilation of lines of succession applicable to each stool and skin

 The Ministry of Chieftaincy and Religious Affairs